ramancini/RickyJr-Bot/README.md

 ## Features

-A list of all commands and features can be found on the GitHub wiki.
+A list of all commands and features will be able to be found on the GitHub wiki in the future.

 ## Important Information